rd-alliance/metadata-directory/standards/pdbx-mmcif.md

 description: |
  Protein Data Bank archive (PDB) is the single worldwide archival repository of information about the 3D structures of proteins, nucleic acids, and complex assemblies.
 The Worldwide PDB (wwPDB) organization manages the PDB archive and ensures that the PDB is freely and publicly available to the global community.
-The THe PDB Exchange Dictionary is used by the Worldwide Protein Data Bank (wwPDB) to define data content for depositon, annotation and archiving of PDB entries.
+The PDB Exchange Dictionary is used by the Worldwide Protein Data Bank (wwPDB) to define data content for depositon, annotation and archiving of PDB entries.
 # The following are constants: do not modify